VarsouPenny/audio-fingerprint/README.md

 shorter than the original waveform data.
 With this, the comparison of different audio files becomes more efficient and effective in the fingerprint domain.
 Audio fingerprinting is also known for its robustness to distortions.
-The extracted features that are eventually summarised in form of the fingerprint are ”as robust as possible to typical distortions to typical distortions” [2, p.
+The extracted features that are eventually summarised in form of the fingerprint are ”as robust as possible to typical distortions" [2, p.
 3], such as those that arise from imperfect transmission channels or background noise.
 Both of these features make audio fingerprinting a suitable technique for music identification in challenging conditions